crdrost/sha3-js/readme.md

 These are arranged roughly from weakest criteria to strongest: for example, if you can succeed at attacking criterion #2, then you automatically have an attack on criteria #3 and #4, but there is no guarantee of the reverse.
 So, #4, #5, and
-#6 are the most restrictive, whereas #1 is "just the bare minimum."
-Accordingly,
+ #6 are the most restrictive, whereas #1 is "the bare minimum."
+Accordingly, the
-the first breaks typically come on criteria #5 and #6, and then they become stronger and stronger as more cryptanalysts apply their bright minds to the hash function's internal structure.
+first breaks typically come on criteria #5 and #6, and then they become stronger and stronger as more cryptanalysts apply their bright minds to the hash function's internal structure.

 Again, I must stress that absolute perfection is impossible, and it's tied to the size of the output numbers and how "small" they are.
 If they are 128 bits